CompEphys-team/DroSort/README.md

 ## Instalation
 This software runs in Python 3.
 There are some packages that need to be installed.
 Instalation options:
 ### 1. Conda
-You can run Spike Sorting with Conda and use the enviroment on enviroment.yml in this repository.
+You can run Spike Sorting with Conda ([https://docs.anaconda.com/anaconda/install/index.html]) and use the enviroment on enviroment.yml in this repository.
 After creating the enviroment you might have all the packages necesaries. **You will have to activate the enviroment everytime you want to use it**.

 Create conda enviroment

-    conda create -n SpikeSort -f enviroment.yml
+        conda env create -n SpikeSort -f enviroment.yml

 Activate conda SpikeSort

         conda activate SpikeSort

 For finishing using this enviroment:

         conda deactivate

 ### 2. Manual installation

 If you want to manually install the packages instead of using conda, you can either run the scripts and install required packages or try running:

         ./install_dependencies.sh

 This bash script for Linux has the main dependencies listed to install with pip.
 (You can also use this as a reference)

 ## Use
 If you are using conda run first:

         conda activate SpikeSort

 Convert file to .dill using:

 	   python3 smr2dill.py my_file.smr my_file.dill

 Create config file with parameters from template: model.ini.
 Then run run_all.py script as:

-	python3 run_all.py a_path/model.ini
+	   python3 run_all.py examples/model.ini

 That will run the following scripts in order:

     	   python3 templates_extraction.py examples/model.ini

     	   python3 sssort.py examples/model.ini

     	   python3 cluster_identification.py examples/model.ini

     	   python3 label_unknown_spikes.py a_path/model.ini

     	   python3 post_processing_amplitude.py examples/model.ini

        python3 post_processing_templates.py examples/model.ini

+Every scripts uses a config file, you can see a comented example in model.ini

+**Note:** Create one config file for each data file, ideally call the ini file same as the

 ## TODO
 1. Spike detection: